subwayfootlong/SP-Leaning/README.md

 # SP-Leaning
 Hi this is more for a showcase of my programs during my time in Singapore Polytechnic

-Python Smart Cooling is a raspberry pi program to create smart cooling system in python
+smartCoolingSystem is a python program made for Python IoT Class

 Workout Buddy is an app I made using Andoroid studio